Olowoyo/olowoyo/README.md

 ## Hi there! 🖐️ Welcome to my corner of the digital universe—Olowoyo's world.
 I'm a frontend engineer.
-⚡My journey as a developer began with a curiosity for how things work behind the scenes, which quickly turned into a love for coding and design.
+⚡My journey as a developer began with a curiosity for how 🌱 things work behind the scenes, which quickly turned into a love for coding and design.
 Over the years, I’ve had the opportunity to work on diverse projects that challenged me to push the boundaries of what’s possible on the web.

 ## :raising_hand_man: **About Me** :
-🌱 Graduated as Software Engineering from Addis Ababa University.
-📫 I'm Certified Scrum Master
 👯 I’m looking to collaborate.
-💬 Ask me about Frontend and Backend Developement .
+💬 Ask me about Frontend Developement .

 ## :wrench: **Languages, Tools , & Skills** :
 React